watergis/maplibre-gl-export/README.md

   - Display crosshair on the map. it helps to adjust the map center before printing.
   - accepts `true` and `false` value
   - default is `false`
+- PritableArea
+  - Display printable area on the map it helps to adjust pritable area before printing.
+  - accepts `true` and `false` value
+  - default is `false`
 ## Attribution

 When you use exported map, please includes attribution as follows.